Welcome to Riverside Peninsula Surgery Center

 If Your Child is Having Surgery

-If your child is under 18, a parent or legal guardian must accompany the child to the hospital to sign surgery consent forms.
+If your child is under 18, a parent or legal guardian must accompany the child to our facility to sign surgery consent forms.
 Please be prepared to stay in the facility until your child is discharged.

 If your child has a favorite toy, blanket, cup or sippy cup let him/her bring it.